alvinj/ScalaBookTools/README.md

 -----------------
 - `cd` into the *epub* directory; the EPUB and MOBI process currently starts there
 - `cd` into the *MarkdownFiles* directory (*$PROJECT_HOME/epub/MarkdownFiles*)
-- `cp` the latest Scala Book markdown files that were created for the website into that directory
 - `cd` back up to the *epub* directory (*$PROJECT_HOME/epub*)
 - run the *1createEpub.sh* script to generate the EPUB file
+    - this script copies the Markdown files from where they are expected to be, so check the script for that directory before running this script
-- after that works, run the *1createMobi.sh* script to generate the MOBI file
+- after that works, run the *2createMobi.sh* script to generate the MOBI file